Anti - Bullying

 Our school council are also our anti-bullying ambassadors.You can talk to our anti-bullying ambassadors if you don’t want to talk to an adult.They also keep an eye out in case anyone is not being kind to other people.School Council all have leaflets reminding us about anti-bullying and what bullying actually means.

 The Guardian Angels help people in the playground and on the corridor.
 If someone is upset or feels sad they go and ask them if they are ok.
-If they see people falling out and it is serious they report it to Mrs Collins or Mrs Walker.
-The next day they check back with the children involved to see if everything is ok
+The next day they check back with the children involved to see if everything is ok.
+If they are worried about a child they can speak to Mrs Walker.

 Anti-Bullying Charter Mark